DishaJaipal/ScreenCompanion/README.md

 APIs: Groq API (for task analysis and suggestions)
 Hosting: Local environment (desktop application, tray app)

-### Sponsor Technologies Used (if any):
+### Sponsor Technologies Used :
-✅ Groq: Used to generate accurate, context-aware suggestions such as focus mode activation, music recommendations, or email drafting.
+-✅ Groq: Used to generate accurate, context-aware suggestions such as focus mode activation, music recommendations, or email drafting.
-[ ] Monad: Your blockchain implementation
+-[ ] Monad: Your blockchain implementation
-✅ Fluvio: Used for real-time data handling, streaming OCR output to ensure fast task detection and response.
+-✅ Fluvio: Used for real-time data handling, streaming OCR output to ensure fast task detection and response.
 Running via Docker for integration.
-[ ] Base: AgentKit / OnchainKit / Smart Wallet usage
+-[ ] Base: AgentKit / OnchainKit / Smart Wallet usage
-✅ Screenpipe: Used Terminator repo for UI automation and task detection, simulating screen awareness.
+-✅ Screenpipe: Used Terminator repo for UI automation and task detection, simulating screen awareness.
-[ ] Stellar: Payments, identity, or token usage
+-[ ] Stellar: Payments, identity, or token usage

 ## ✨ Key Features